cdeck3r/3DScanner/docs/install_raspi.md

 1. Format SD card using SD formatter
 1. Flash the image using Etcher
-1. Unzip the node-specific `.zip` file into SD card's root directory
+1. Copy the node-specific `autosetup.zip` file onto the SD card's root directory

 ### Boot and Verify Login